Have you ever conducted part-to-whole key categories comparisons in your data? You will agree that it is not a walk in the park.

 ChartExpo has a user-friendly interface.
 This means you don’t need advanced knowledge to use it.
 It comes with numerous charts you can easily customize.

-Let’s use a practical example in Google Sheets and Microsoft Excel.
+Let’s use a practical example in Google Sheets.
 You will be amazed by the final results.

 Let’s assume you want to compare the two age groups in various locations.
 The products are clothing and accessories years.